-As a gift for finishing the film, Warner Bros. studio chief Jack Warner took Judy and husband (and A Star Is Born producer) on a three-week European vacation.
+As a gift for finishing the film, Warner Bros. studio chief Jack Warner took Judy and her husband Sid Luft (and A Star Is Born producer) on a three-week European vacation.

 August 2, 1955: Judy ended the rumors as to whether she would sign with a network to make her television debut.
 Columnists had speculated about when she would debut almost immediately after her triumph at The Palace Theater in 1951.

 Judy had been scheduled to tour for several more months with “The Judy Garland Show” but canceled the rest of the tour after signing with CBS-TV to premiere their “Ford Star Jubilee” program on September 24, 1955.